RBA Interest Rates May 2026: What It Means for Your Mortgage

 What this means for your mortgage repayments

-Cash Rate / Loan Rate Monthly Repayment vs Current (4.10%)
+Cash Rate / Loan Rate Monthly Repayment vs Current (4.
+10%)

 Stress-testing your mortgage

-If your current variable rate is 6.2%, the bank assessed you at around 9.2%.
-You should be able to afford repayments at that level โ€” but can you actually comfortably afford them without cutting your lifestyle to ribbons?
+If your variable rate is 6.2%, the bank probably checked you at around 9.2%.
+On paper, you passed.
+But could you handle repayments at that level without smashing your lifestyle or burning through savings?
+That's the real question.

 Fixed vs variable: should you switch?